Posts tagged with ‘patents’

 Patenting unmodified genes rewards discovery, not invention.
 We must prohibit the process and invalidate all claims to unmodified genes to facilitate more open science.

-A quick glance at a couple early takes on R&D funding in President Obama’s budget request outline for FY2010: Science Insider: NIH details are sketchy, but include increases; NSF would see 8.5 percent bump; more for scientific facilities though DOE’s Office of Science; earth science research funding and Orion money for NASA; 37.5 percent increase for [...]
+A quick glance at a couple early takes on R&D funding in President Obama’s budget request outline for FY2010: Science Insider: NIH details are sketchy, but include increases; NSF would see 8.5 percent bump; more for scientific facilities though DOE’s [...]

 Inventions are being created at an ever-increasing pace and have grown increasingly complex, but the rules governing patents have not seen substantial change in decades.
 As a result, the system is bogged down, hampering investment and job creation.
 Here’s how to fix things.